dbasu-umass/ineq/README.md

 - `ineq2`: This function creates the Lorenz curve, and computes the coefficient of variation (CV) and the Gini coefficient for group-wise data on population and income shares;

+- `ineq3`: This function creates the Lorenz curve, and computes the coefficient of variation (CV) and the Gini coefficient for individual-level data on income levels;

+- `ineq4`: This function creates the Lorenz curve, and computes the coefficient of variation (CV) and the Gini coefficient for group-wise data on population and mean income levels.

 ## Installation